 On November 30, 2018, we entered into a Share Purchase Agreement with TTi Global, Inc. ("TTi Global") and its stockholders and acquired all of the outstanding shares of TTi Global.
 The transaction under the Share Purchase Agreement includes the acquisition of TTi Global's subsidiaries (except for its UK and Spain subsidiaries and dormant entities) and certain affiliated companies.
 The Company purchased TTi Global's UK and Spain subsidiaries in a separate transaction in August 2018 which is discussed further below.
 TTi Global is a provider of training, staffing, research and consulting solutions to industries across various sectors with automotive as a core focus.
 The total upfront purchase price for TTi Global was \$14.2 million of cash paid upon closing on November 30, 2018.
-The purchase price is subject to reduction based on a minimum working capital requirement, as defined in the Share Purchase Agreement, which is expected to be settled during the third quarter of 2019.
+The purchase price is subject to reduction based on a minimum working capital requirement, as defined in the Share Purchase Agreement.
+During the third quarter of 2019, the seller paid us \$0.9 million in settlement of the working capital requirement.
 The acquired TTi Global business is included in the Business Transformation Services segment and the results of its operations have been included in the consolidated financial statements beginning December 1, 2018.
-The pro-forma impact of the acquisition is not material to our results of operations.
+The proforma impact of the acquisition is not material to our results of operations.